DannyBen/fuzzycd/README.md

 the history matches this string, you will instantly `cd` to it as usual.

-If more than one directories match, you will be prompted to choose one of the matching directories when running in interactive mode (default), or you will `cd` to the best match when running in non-interactive mode.
+If more than one directories match, you will be prompted to choose one of the matching directories when running in interactive mode, or you will `cd` to the best match when running in non-interactive mode (default).

 ## Uninstall